DSJR1284/game_crud/README.md

 Development

 After checking out the repo, run bundle install to install dependencies.
+Set a session secret in the application controller.
 Then run shotgun for access to your local host in your browser.

 Contributing